RAOEUS/plover-dictionaries/README.md

 # RAOEUS Plover Dictionaries

-Pull this repo directly into your Plover configuration directory in AppData
+Copy the contents of the repo directly into the plover configuration folder

 My main.json and commands.json dictionaries are just the standard ones that come with Plover, so I have excluded those dictionaries from this repository.